Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Method

 \subsection{Implementation Details}

 The overall cost function is as follows:

 where $\lambda_i$'s are weighting hyper-parameters and $f_{\theta}(\cdot)$ is the network.
 To be consistent with the literature, we adopt the U-Net architecture for $f_{\theta}$~\cite{retinaunet}.
 The models are trained with the Adam optimizer, with a learning rate of $0.001$ for 2D and $0.0003$ for 3D.
 For 2D images, we use the entire image as input, with a batch size of 4, and for 3D, we use a $64\times 64 \times 64$ patch with a batch size of 1.
-During training, we also augment the 2D images by flipping them horizontal and vertical and applying rotations in increments of 90 degrees.
-We use an early stopping criteria of 500 epochs, and save the model with the best validation loss.
+During training, we augment the images by flipping and rotating in increments of 90 degrees.
 All our models are trained on NVIDIA Tesla V100-SXM2 GPUs.
-To avoid detection of ridge-like structures, we also implement a robust vesselness function.
-More details can be found in the Appendix.